mcsharland/LichessAnalysis/README.md

 # Extras

 This extension will break as chess.com changes their page layout, and I will update it sporadically as I feel like it.

+The extension will not work on their proxy domains, simply because I don't use them and don't care to add support.